This AC-CDI is End Of Live

-From 0 to 2200rpm, the CDI is using the pickup at 0 degree
+From 0 to 2200rpm, the CDI is using the 0 degree pickup.

-Over 2200 rpm, the CDI is using the pickup at 30 degrees, and applies a delay that gradually decreases until it reach 4300 rpm.
+Over 2200 rpm, the CDI is using the 30 degrees pickup, and applies a delay that gradually decreases until it reaches 4300 rpm.

-The circuit has not been redraw for the DR600, so you’ll have to trick a bit to add the new components.
+The circuitry hasn’t been redesigned for the DR600, so you’ll have to tweak a bit to add the new components.

-Use the schematic above, check out the datasheet for the transistor.
+Use the schematic above, check out the transistor datasheet.